Greg Fiume/Getty Images

 A reaction of frustration is just what Matt Harvey will be looking for from Bryce Harper on Friday.

-But let’s not forget that he has to pitch against the Nationals lineup.
+But let’s not forget that he has to get through the Nationals lineup.
 And the hitter who provides the most interesting matchup is Bryce Harper.

 The 20-year-old Harper is 20-for-55 (.364) this season with a 1.089 OPS, five home runs and 11 runs batted in.
 His signatures on what could be the start of an MVP campaign are home runs in his first two at-bats of the season, and a 4-for-5 on Wednesday against the Marlins on a day in which he was sick and needed an IV prior to the game.